-a) Changes to the leases with CP Latina of Modular 01
+a.
+Changes to the leases with CPL Latina of Modular 01

-The operation of the Modular was suspended as of December 24, 2021.
+The operation of the Modular was still suspended as of December 24, 2021.
 On December 12, 2023, the settlement of the Modular contract with Pemex was signed.
-The Entity continues to actively seek a new assignment, as of the date of issuance of these financial statements, the Modular remains without activity.
+The Entity continues to actively seeking a new assignment, as of the date of issuance of this report, the Modular remains without activity.

-2. Adoption of new and revised Accounting Standars

-a.
-New and amended Accounting Standards that are Effective for the Current Year
+2. Adoption of new and revised International Financial Reporting Standards a.
+New and amended IFRS Accounting Standards that are effective for the current year.